Best flowers for pots in shade – 7 container gardening options that thrive in less sunny spots

 The good news is there are actually plenty of options out there that prefer lower light levels, making them a great choice for those dark and dingy spots we mentioned.
 And, thanks to the help of some expert gardeners, we've cut out the guesswork for you.

 'These plants are shade-tolerant mainly due to their natural habitats in the understory of forests, where they have adapted to grow in lower light levels,' explains garden expert and author Tony O'Neill of Simplify Gardening.
 'Their biological makeup allows them to carry out photosynthesis efficiently, even in less-than-ideal light conditions.'
-Here's our pick of the seven best options to turn your shadowy spaces into a vibrant display of kaleidoscopic color.
+Here's our pick of the seven best options to turn your shade garden into a vibrant display of kaleidoscopic color.

 1. Impatiens